 - On the other terminal end of the lanyard line is the DMM Captain throwing hook installed directly onto the sewn eye.

 - The Petzl Rig functions as a both lanyard adjuster, a progress capture device and a rappelling tool.
 It must be centrally connected to a harness’s rope bridge, not a side ring.
 The Rig can be switched with a lighter Grigri, but in either case, it must be properly oriented toward the end of the line being used.
-Certain climbing lines may slip through an unweighted Grigri, which is why I prefer the Rig.
+Certain climbing lines may slip through an unweighted older version Grigri, which is why I prefer the Rig.

 - The final component for creating a 3:1 mechanical advantage, uses the Petzl Rollclip (a non-locking pulley carabiner) and a CT RollNLock.
 There are many ways to create a 3:1 advantage, some more compact and efficient than others.